What Does a Bulimia Diagnosis Mean?

 - Kidney problems caused by the use of diuretics, or water pills

-While it is rare, bulimia could lead to potentially fatal complications such as cardiac arrhythmias, gastric rupture, and esophageal tears.
+While it is rare, bulimia could lead to potentially fatal complications such as cardiac arrhythmia, gastric rupture, and esophageal tears.

 Treating Bulimia Nervosa